fabric8io/fabric8-platform/README.md

 ## Fabric8 Platform Overview

-These are a core set of shared services then a set of tennt services (i.e. services which are specific for each user/team):
+There are a core set of _shared services_ which are shared by all users then a set of services created for each user/team which we refer to as _tenant services_.

 ### Shared Services

 * [fabric8-ui](https://github.com/fabric8-ui/fabric8-ui) provides the HTML / CSS / JavaScript from end using Angular and PatternFly to the system
 * [keycloak](https://github.com/fabric8-services/keycloak-deployment) KeyCloak manages SSO
-* [fabric8-tenant](https://github.com/fabric8-services/fabric8-tenant) manages installing and upgrading user tenant services
+* [fabric8-tenant](https://github.com/fabric8-services/fabric8-tenant) manages installing and upgrading tenant services as users login etc
 * [fabric8-wit](https://github.com/fabric8-services/fabric8-wit) Work Item Tracker (database and REST API for spaces, work items etc)
-* forge via the [backend](https://github.com/fabric8io/generator-backend) and [forge addon](https://github.com/fabric8io/fabric8-generator) implements wizards for new projects or import projects etc. Uses the [fabric8-jenkinsfiles-library](https://github.com/fabric8io/fabric8-jenkinsfile-library) to add pipelines to projects.
+* forge via the [backend](https://github.com/fabric8io/generator-backend) and [forge addon](https://github.com/fabric8io/fabric8-generator) implements wizards for new projects or import projects etc. Reuses the RHOAR quickstarts and uses the [fabric8-jenkinsfiles-library](https://github.com/fabric8io/fabric8-jenkinsfile-library) to add pipelines for CI / CD to projects.

 when installing on premise we also use these microservices: